krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 > about electronics and coding back then.
 We needed to control a robotic arm with 8 effectors.
 We
 > developed a binary format -> one byte to control all 8 devices: AAAV VVVV. `AAA` - 3 address bits,
 > `VVVVV` - a value between 0-31.
 This technique allowed us to control a 6-DOF arm without really any
-> worries about a data package start and stop position.
+> worries about a data package start and stop positions.
 All we needed to do was to read just one byte
 > to rule it all :)!

 In my experience, hobby projects work very nicely with JSON (text) encoding.
 Simply, read a line of